dell/csm-docs/content/v1/authorization/v2.x/configuration/powerflex/_index.md

       skipCertificateValidation: true
     ```

-1. Install the Dell CSI PowerFlex driver following the appropriate documenation for your installation method.
+1. Install the Dell CSI PowerFlex driver following the appropriate documentation for your installation method.